Another Book of Nothing Chapters 10-13:

 Lord Krishna in the Bhagavad Gita, 10:41,42

-Many societies used to have a living belief in Gods and Goddesses, but few remain today.
-In Europe, the Nordic, Greek and Roman gods, among others, once held sway, but hardly a soul worships them now.
-In India and Nepal however, the ancient gods remain very much alive in the hearts and minds of the people, but why?
-I believe the answer to this lies in the fact that ultimately the roles and worship of the Hindu Gods has always been associated with the teaching of liberation from worldly bondage and the transcendence of the human condition - coupled with a profound philosophy that has never feared to propose the ultimate negation of all, including the Gods and Goddesses themselves, in a state of supreme enlightenment.
+Many societies used to have a living belief in Gods and Goddesses, but few retain such active engagement today.
+In Europe, the Pagan belief in nature spirits and the Nordic, Greek and Roman gods, among others, once held sway, but hardly a soul worships them now.
+In India and Nepal however, the ancient Gods remain very much alive in the hearts and minds of the people, but why?
+I believe the answer to this lies in the fact that ultimately the worship and primary role and of the Hindu Gods has always been associated with the teaching of liberation from worldly bondage, transcendence of the human condition and freedom from the cycle of birth and death - coupled with a profound philosophy that has never feared to propose the ultimate negation and transcendence of all created, compounded and transitory things, including those very Gods and Goddesses themselves, in a state of supreme enlightenment.

-Tirtha Lal has said that although the path of devotion may take some effort to begin with, with determination and dedication there comes a time when after making effort and striving to attain the Supreme, one’s heart is instead actually pulled towards contemplation of one’s beloved.
-What is more, a dedicated belief and faith in such a ‘super-reality’, as so many great spiritual beings have confirmed, can reveal a level of being and experience wherein the vision of these divine forms speaks to us directly from the archetypal spirit and building blocks of our souls, teaching us and compelling the surrender of our hearts in a vision and simultaneous understanding that outshines all other human experience in its purity and all-embracing love.
+Tirtha Lal has said that although the path of devotion may take some effort to begin with, with determination and dedication there comes a time when, after some practice, one’s heart begins to feel attracted effortlessly towards contemplation of one’s Deity.
+What is more, a dedicated belief and faith in such a ‘super-reality’, as so many great spiritual beings have confirmed, can reveal a level of being and experience wherein the vision of these divine forms speaks to us directly from the archetypal spirit and building blocks of our souls, teaching us and compelling the surrender of our hearts in a vision of profound understanding and beauty that outshines all other human experience in its absolute purity and all-embracing love.

-Over the many years I spent with Sri Tirtha Lal and his family, there was plenty of time to read and absorb and hear so many of the famous epics and stories about the Hindu family of Gods and Goddesses.
-I say family because depending on whose story you are reading, each of the major divinities can be regarded as the original manifestation of the One, formless Supreme, and thereby the progenitor of all the others.
-As a result of this gradual absorption and the surrounding environment of temples and shrines dedicated to these deities, not to mention my own practice of contemplation – and perhaps, who knows, some previous birth - I developed a deep feeling of familiarity and love for them all, and with that, a profound respect for any genuinely spiritual image or person.
+Over the many years I spent living with Sri Tirtha Lal and his family, there was plenty of time to read, absorb and hear so many of the stories and famous epics about the family of Hindu Gods and Goddesses and sages.
+I say family because, depending on whose story you are reading, each of the major divinities can be regarded as the original manifestation of the One, formless Supreme, and thereby the progenitor of all the others.
+As a result of this gradual absorption and immersion in a culture in which they play such a daily part, I developed a feeling of deep familiarity and love for them all, together with a profound respect for any genuinely spiritual image or person in whatever shape or form they may appear.

-So, according to my humble lights and personal understanding, I would like, in the next few chapters, to give a brief introduction for those for whom they are perhaps less familiar, of the best known forms of God in India and Nepal - an archetypal family indeed, and a communal imagination if you like, in which the aspirations, joy and suffering of countless generations have been entwined and their faith sustained.
-In doing so I will relate a few favourite stories concerning each, that should demonstrate, to an unbiased mind, how the teaching of compassion and goodness is universal, and not the property of any single religion.
+So, according to my humble lights and personal understanding, I would like, in the next few chapters, to provide a brief overview, especially for those for whom perhaps they are less familiar, of the best known forms in which the Supreme Being is loved and revered in India and Nepal - an archetypal family indeed, and a communal imagination if you like, in which the aspirations, joy and suffering of countless generations have been entwined and their faith sustained.
+In doing so I will relate a few favourite stories concerning each, that should demonstrate, to an unbiased mind, how the teaching and value of compassion and goodness is universal, and by no means the property of any single religion.